-Results and Discussion: Mean Fusarium head blight index (IND) and deoxynivalenol (DON) contamination data from 47 and 31 environments (trial x state x year combinations) are summarized for different fungicide treatments in Figures 1 and 2, respectively.
-FHB IND ranged from 0 to 69% and DON from 0 to 39 ppm across environments.
+Results and Discussion: Mean Fusarium head blight index (IND) data from 68 environments and deoxynivalenol (DON) contamination data from 55 environments are summarized for different fungicide treatments in Figures 1A and 1B, respectively.
+IND ranged from 0 to 69% and DON from 0 to 39 ppm across environments.
 For both responses, the nontreated check has the highest means, whereas treatments that consisted of an early anthesis (Feekes 10.5.1) application of Miravis Ace followed by an application of Prosaro, Caramba, or tebuconazole at 4-6 DAA had the lowest means (Fig. 1 and 2).

-FHB index: Means varied across 47 environments and among fungicide treatments, as shown by the distribution of data points around the median in Figure 1.
+FHB index: Means varied across 68 environments and among fungicide treatments, as shown by the distribution of data points around the median in Figure 1.
 All treatments resulted in significantly lower mean IND (on the arcsine square root-transformed scale) than the nontreated check (Fig. 1A and 2A).
-Single fungicide treatments applied at anthesis reduced mean IND by 55 (Caramba), 56 (Prosaro), and 68% (Miravis Ace), relative to the nontreated check (Fig. 2A).
-A single application of Miravis Ace applied at early heading (Feekes 10.3) or 4-6 DAA reduced mean IND by 57 and 63%, respectively.
-The greatest reduction in mean IND were observed from the sequential applications of Miravis Ace and a DMI, with percent control ranging from 74 (Miravis Ace followed by Prosaro) to 83% (Miravis Ace followed by tebuconazole).
-Sequential treatments consisting of Miravis Ace followed by Prosaro is not significantly different (on the arcsine square root-transformed scale) from Miravis Ace followed by Caramba.
-Miravis Ace followed by Prosaro and Miravis Ace followed by tebuconazole were also not significantly different from each other.
+A single application of Caramba, Prosaro, or Miravis Ace at Feekes 10.5.1 reduced mean IND by 56, 56, and 70%, respectively, relative to the nontreated check (Fig. 2A).
+A single application of Miravis Ace at early heading (Feekes 10.3) or at 4-6 DAA reduced mean IND by 56 and 65%, respectively.
+The greatest reductions in mean IND were observed with the sequential applications of Miravis Ace and a DMI, with percent control ranging from 75 (Miravis Ace followed by Prosaro, MIR_PRO) to 82% (Miravis Ace followed by tebuconazole, MIR_FOL).
+MIR_PRO was not significantly different (on the arcsine square root-transformed scale) from MIR_CAR (Miravis Ace followed by Caramba).
+MIR_PRO and MIR_FOL were significantly different from each other (Fig. 2A).

-Deoxynivalenol: All treatments resulted in significantly lower mean DON contamination of grain (on the transformed scale) than the nontreated check (Fig. 1B and 2B).
+Deoxynivalenol: All treatments resulted in significantly lower mean DON contamination of grain (on the log-transformed scale) than the nontreated check (Fig. 1B and 2B).
 All treatments with an application at anthesis and/or within the first 6 DAA resulted in significantly lower mean DON than the early heading application of Miravis Ace (Fig 2B).
-Among the treatments with a single application at anthesis, Miravis Ace resulted in the highest percent reduction in mean DON (46%), followed by Prosaro (35%) and Caramba (34%).
-Treatments with sequential applications of Miravis Ace followed by a DMI had lower mean DON (1.5 to 1.8 ppm) than a single application of Miravis Ace at early head emergence (4.0 ppm), anthesis (2.5 ppm), or post-anthesis (2.3 ppm).
-Relative to the check, sequential treatments reduced mean DON by 62 (Miravis Ace followed by Prosaro and by Caramba) and 69% (Miravis Ace followed by tebuconazole).
+Among the treatments with a single application at anthesis, Miravis Ace resulted in the highest percent reduction in mean DON (47%), followed by Prosaro (42%) and Caramba (40%).
+Treatments with sequential applications of Miravis Ace followed by a DMI had lower mean DON (1.4 to 1.5 ppm) than a single application of Miravis Ace at early head emergence (3.8 ppm), anthesis (2.5 ppm), or post-anthesis (2.3 ppm).
+Relative to the check, sequentially applied treatments reduced mean DON by 68 (MIR_CAR and MIR_FOL) and 69% (MIR_PRO).

 As additional data become available, a more complete set of analyses will be performed.
 However, the results summarized herein suggest that an application of Miravis Ace at Feekes 10.3 may suppress FHB IND to levels comparable to those achieved with an anthesis application, but such an early application is considerably less effective than a single anthesis or post-anthesis application in terms of DON suppression.
-More effective control is achieved when Miravis Ace is applied sequentially with a DMI fungicide.
+The most effective control is achieved when Miravis Ace is applied sequentially with a DMI fungicide.